neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

  will be to leave with a strong schema in mind for clean organisation of experimental data.

 Full details can be found on the [course webpage](https://software-skills.neuroinformatics.dev/courses/data-management.html)

+## Version control and software development best practices

+The aims of the course are
+* to learn how to keep track of changes to your code with Git and GitHub,
+* to learn how to work with others on code
+* and to get an initial idea of how structure, document and test your code.

+Instructors: Stephen Lenzi, Laura Porta, Alessandro Felder